 Anyway, this recipe for cochinita pibil is made with a pork shoulder, and cooked in the oven wrapped in foil, although you could do it on a BBQ.
 Quite why it has taken me so long to re-create a recipe I thought was so, so fine the first time around I have no idea.
 This version is even better as I’ve tweaked it here and there.
 If you’ve never made it then get yourself some annatto off that there internets and get rubbing (after you’ve put your gloves on).
 You’ll inhale the results.

 Once we’d pulled the meat apart, and rubbed it around in the glorious juices, it went onto tacos with a dollop of guac, some mild red onions and that pickled corn, which is sweet, sour and spicy enough to give you electric tingles.
 New.
 Favourite.
 Pickle.

 2 teaspoons dried oregano (decent leaves, not the dusty stuff)

 6 cloves garlic, crushed in a pestle and mortar with a large pinch of sea

 1/2 tablespoon ground piquin chillies or other dried chillies, ground (Diana Kennedy says you should use powdered ‘chilli seco yucateco’ or paprika)

 3 tablespoons orange juice mixed with the juice of 6 limes (should be about half and half) for rubbing the pork and making the paste.
-Use ? for rubbing over the pork, save the rest for making the paste.
 This mixture is a substitute for sour orange juice.
-I you can get sour oranges, then obviously use them.
+If you can get sour oranges, then obviously use them.

 Rub the pork all over with the orange and lime juice followed by the salt.